Looking for that easy, big grill experience but don’t have the space for a hulking 6 burner?

 I’ve put together a list of my favorite small grills for small spaces or grillers on the move, all of which live up to the expectations you would have for a grill of ANY size.

-The Spirit is the first grill I ever purchased and I was blown away by the hallmark Weber cooking experience delivered in a smaller package.
+The original Spirit is the first grill I ever purchased and I was blown away by the hallmark Weber cooking experience delivered in a smaller package.
+The Spirit II is a newer, upgraded version of the original that delivers an even higher level experience.

-What Weber has done especially well with this grill is sit down and think, “What does the best small gas grill need to have and what does it need to do, and what can we live without?”
+What Weber has done especially well with this grill is sit down and consider, “What does the best small gas grill need to have, what does it need to do, and what can we live without?”
 And I think they’ve nailed it.

-With the E210, Weber took the top core features of their larger grills and engineered them to fit in a neat, compact mini version that still packs a power punch.
-The Spirit delivers 26,500 BTUs with 360 sq inches of cooking space and 90 inches of warming rack.
+With the E210, Weber took the top, core features of their larger grills and engineered them to fit in a neat, compact mini version that still packs a power punch.
+The Spirit delivers 26,500 BTUs with 450 sq inches of cooking space and 90 inches of warming rack.
 This grill provides solid, even heat to every inch.

-The two burners are each supported by stainless steel, top quality tubes mounted to them.
+Weber added in their new Gs4 grilling system, with two burners, each supported by stainless steel, top quality tubes.
 These tubes aren’t your typical burner tubes.
 They won’t rust quickly, or damage easy and leak gas.
 They are in fact, specifically designed to be durable and they actively limit the effects of rust agents.

-Even with just two burners the Weber really feels like a portable outdoor kitchen.
-It comes with reasonably-sized side tables on both sides (more room to layout food), that fold down for easy storage.
+Even with just two burners, the Weber really feels like a portable outdoor kitchen.
+It comes with reasonably sized drop down tables on both sides (more room to layout food) that fold down for easy storage.
 Both tables are equipped with 3 sturdy hooks to hang your tools (pans, spatulas, knives, etc.).
-Not to mention, the lower part has a good amount of storage space locked away behind more stainless steel.

-You can also expect to enjoy Weber’s exclusive Flavorizer bar system, porcelain coated cooking grates (designed for quick cleaning), and an easy push button electronic ignition system.
+You can also expect to enjoy Weber’s exclusive Flavorizer bar system, porcelain coated cooking grates (designed for quick cleaning), and the new infinity electronic ignition system.

 What really signifies that this is a Weber grill is how evenly it cooks and how quickly.
 I’ve used the Spirit to cook just about any kind of meat you can think of: steaks, burgers, dogs, ribs, chicken breasts, chops, etc. It cooks all of them evenly (no random cold spots) and delivers a killer sear.
 Heat time is quick, usually 10 minutes, tops.